solution10/config/docs/usage.md

 # Solution10\Config

-A super simple configuration loader / reader that focusses on being light and fast without losing required functionality.
+A super simple configuration loader / reader that focuses on being light and fast without losing required functionality.

 ## Contents